What Are Shin Splints, and How Do You Prevent Them?

 What Are Shin Splints?

 “’Shin splints’ [also known as medial tibial stress syndrome] is one of those wastebasket terms for lower leg pain,” says Nadya Swedan, M.D., a physiatrist in New York City.
 “The pain can be on either side of the shin, depending on which muscles are involved.
 Runners, dancers, and anyone who does a lot of jumping can get them.”
-This painful injury can sideline you for weeks, but there are some things you can do to prevent it from happening to you, or relieve the pain if its already.
+This painful injury can sideline you for weeks, but there are some things you can do to prevent it, or to relieve the pain if you’re already experiencing it.

 What Do Shin Splints Feel Like?

 The short answer?
 Not great.
 The longer, more helpful answer?
 That depends on which muscle in your lower leg has been overworked.
-Since multiple muscles surround your tibia bone (aka your shin), there are a few areas you might feel shin splints.
+Since multiple muscles surround your tibia (aka your shinbone), there are a few areas where you might feel shin splints.

 What Causes Shin Splints?